leandrofroes/gftrace/README.md

 - [x] Support inspection of 32 bits files.
 - [ ] Send the tracing log output to a file by default to make it better to filter.
 Currently there's no separation between the target file and gftrace output.
 An alternative is redirect gftrace output to a file using the command line.
-- [ ] Add support to files calling functions via IAT instead of the API call directly in asmstdcall.
+- [ ] Add support to files calling functions via the "IAT jmp table" instead of the API call directly in asmstdcall.

 ## :warning: **Warning**